Bad night's sleep? Here are 7 ways to have a productive day

 Take a breather

-Taking breaks during a busy work day can help you stay focused on the tasks you need to get done to sign off.
-Consider alternating 20 to 30 minutes focus time with a five to ten minute walk around your block or office.
-Even a 20-minute nap, 5-minute meditation, or breathing exercise can revitalize you.
+Taking breaks during a busy workday can help you stay focused on the tasks you need to get done to sign off.
+Consider alternating 20 to 30 minutes’ focus time with a five-to-10-minute walk around your block or office.
+Even a 20-minute nap, a five-minute meditation, or a breathing exercise can revitalize you.

 Ask for help if you need it